 The second problem is that long and heavy tools are hard to keep in proper contact with the platform.
 They are too unwieldy.
 You need a light touch on the grinding wheel, which is not easy if you are holding the tool firmly in place on the platform, as you must to keep the angle.
 This means you may need platforms of different sizes.
 A large one to give stability to large tools, and a small one for short tools, which would have insufficient ‘reach’ to sharpen on a large platform because the handle hits the platform edge.

 A minor inconvenience is that when platform grinding different tools at the same time, you may have to change the angle.
 The wheel has to come to a stop before you can do that.
 I use a ‘Robo Rest’ adjustable platform that I can set without stopping the wheel.
 A pin in one of the indexed holes locks the platform at any of the provided settings.

-Because it doesn’t reference from the wheel itself, this method is best when using a CBN wheel.
+Because it doesn’t reference from the wheel itself, this method is most useful when using a CBN wheel.
 These don’t wear down, but other wheels get smaller with wear.
-With them, you have to move the platform from time to time.
+With those, you have to move the platform closer to the wheel from time to time.
 Otherwise the tool angle will change.
 I found it very quick and easy to set the angle.
 It does its job well, with a repeatable grind.
-Its build quality is not as good as I would like.
-Its top surface is not very flat, and there is significant play in the locked platform.
+Its build quality is perhaps not as good as I would like.
+The platform is not perfectly flat, and there is some looseness in the locked platform due to the tolerance in the diameter of the locking pin.
 The maker points out that more rigid construction would add to the cost.
-I find that pulling the platform forward in use takes up the slack.
-The flatness is adequate.
+Pulling the platform forward in use takes up the slack and makes the grind more consistent.
+The flatness is adequate for most purposes.